 Peanut Butter Cake

 Preheat the oven to 350 degrees and prepare three 6-inch round cake pans with non-stick baking spray and parchment paper.

 In a small mixing bowl combine the milk, vegetable oil, eggs, and vanilla extract.
 Whisk together and set aside.

 In the bowl of a stand mixer and with the flat beater attachment, combine the flour, sugar, baking powder, baking soda, and salt and give it a quick whisk together.

-Add in the butter and peanut butter to the dry ingredients and mix on low until it looks like coarse sand.
+Add the butter and peanut butter to the dry ingredients and mix on low until it looks like coarse sand.

 Slowly pour in half the liquid mixture and mix on medium for 2 minutes.

 Slowly pour the remaining liquid mixture in and mix on medium for another 2 minutes.
 Scrap the sides of the bowl when necessary.